timothytoohill/gda/README.md

 ```
 ## Automatic Traversal For Exploration
 One of the goals for GDA is to enable graph exploration.
 GDA can automatically traverse graph query results so that the user can see the context of entities and relationships.

+Due to the desire for automatic graph traversals to enumerate both indegree and outdegree edges, all data is loaded with bidirectional edges.
+While this detracts from the semantic value of edge directionality, it enabled performant graph exploration with large-scale data due to the way the edge identifiers are indexed.

 ![GDA Gremlin](assets/gremlin.gif)
 # Configuration
 The configuration files for GDA are located in `libraries/configs`.